david-garcia1/reduxstore/README.md

-# techquiz
+# Reduxstore
-This is a quiz that will test your knowledge and help enhance your skills
+This is a store that you will be able to add purchasable items, and customize to your liking.